planetmint/planetmint/docs/root/source/node-setup/configuration.md

 * Otherwise, use the default value

-The local config file is `$HOME/.planetmint` by default (a file which might not even exist), but you can tell Planetmint to use a different file by using the `-c` command-line option, e.g. `planetmint -c path/to/config_file.json start` or using the `PLANETMINT_CONFIG_PATH` environment variable, e.g. `BIGHAINDB_CONFIG_PATH=.my_planetmint_config planetmint start`.
+The local config file is `$HOME/.planetmint` by default (a file which might not even exist), but you can tell Planetmint to use a different file by using the `-c` command-line option, e.g. `planetmint -c path/to/config_file.json start` or using the `PLANETMINT_CONFIG_PATH` environment variable, e.g. `PLANETMINT_CONFIG_PATH=.my_planetmint_config planetmint start`.
 Note that the `-c` command line option will always take precedence if both the `PLANETMINT_CONFIG_PATH` and the `-c` command line option are used.

 You can read the current default values in the file [planetmint/\_\_init\_\_.py](https://github.com/planetmint/planetmint/blob/master/planetmint/__init__.py).
 (The link is to the latest version.)

-Running `planetmint -y configure localmongodb` will generate a local config file in `$HOME/.planetmint` with all the default values.

 ## database.*

-The settings with names of the form `database.*` are for the backend database (currently only MongoDB).
+The settings with names of the form `database.*` are for the backend database (currently only Tarantool).
 They are:

-* `database.backend` can only be `localmongodb`, currently.
+* `database.backend` can only be `localtarantool`, currently.
 * `database.host` is the hostname (FQDN) of the backend database.
 * `database.port` is self-explanatory.
-* `database.name` is a user-chosen name for the database inside MongoDB, e.g. `planetmint`.
+* `database.user` is a user-chosen name for the database inside Tarantool, e.g. `planetmint`.
-* `database.connection_timeout` is the maximum number of milliseconds that Planetmint will wait before giving up on one attempt to connect to the backend database.
-* `database.max_tries` is the maximum number of times that Planetmint will try to establish a connection with the backend database.
-If 0, then it will try forever.
-* `database.replicaset` is the name of the MongoDB replica set.
-The default value is `null` because in Planetmint 2.0+, each Planetmint node has its own independent MongoDB database and no replica set is necessary.
-Replica set must already exist if this option is configured, Planetmint will not create it.
-* `database.ssl` must be `true` or `false`.
-It tells Planetmint Server whether it should connect to MongoDB using TLS/SSL or not.
-The default value is `false`.
+* `database.pass` is the password of the user for connection to tarantool listener.

-There are three ways for Planetmint Server to authenticate itself with MongoDB (or a specific MongoDB database): no authentication, username/password, and x.509 certificate authentication.
+There are two ways for Planetmint Server to authenticate itself with Tarantool (or a specific Tarantool service): no authentication, username/password.

 **No Authentication**